 User Groups are automatically generated and added to your Impact dashboard depending on your collected User Roles.
 In the User Groups page of your Impact dashboard, you can see all of the roles registered within the Impact system, including their unique Impact ID, name, live user count, current categorization, and visibility status.

-You’ll can see and organize all your User Groups from this User Groups page.
-To learn about how to do this, read this article.
+You can see and organize all your User Groups from this User Groups page.
+To learn about organizing User Roles and Groups, read this article.

 With Impact, you can also create Custom User Groups.
 This Impact feature allows you to create a User Group right from within the Impact Dashboard and tailor these groups to contain custom characteristics that you are interested in targeting.

 Overall, Role Categories are an easy way to assign multiple User Groups in an efficient manner and capture larger audiences.

 Filters are another way of choosing your target audience for a specific piece of content or report.
 Filters are created as a result of Tool Adoption Reports and refer to users that have or have not been using a tool over a specified timeframe.
 With these filters, you can really isolate users based on their behaviors or usage within the LMS.

 By now, you are probably familiar with the way Impact allows you to create campaigns.
 Once you create a campaign and assign it to a target audience, you can select that campaign as a target audience from other places within your Impact dashboard.
 For example, if you create a new message, and you want to add it to an existing campaign, you can select that campaign as your target audience.
 The same goes for all Impact content.
 In addition, if you want to view reports specific to a campaign, you can select that campaign as a filter within your Insights page.

 If you are assigning a message or support article to a campaign, once you select a campaign as an audience, this help item is added to that campaign’s help item overview.